Dust Mite Facts

 - If a child has a favorite stuffed toy that cannot be washed, place in a hot dryer for 45 minutes every two weeks.

 - Vacuuming removes only surface dust.
 Live mites are hard to vacuum.
-Vacuums which use a water system are no better than normal vacuums.

 - Air cleaners are not helpful in removing dust mites or fecal pellets.